National CSS: People

 NCSS attracted an unusual cadre of innovative people.
 Its early technical team included leading lights from MIT and the CP/CMS community; and they in turn attracted other strong hires.
-A major appeal was the fact that, aside from hardware vendors, NCSS was one of very few organizations doing large-scale in-house operating system development.
+A major appeal was that, aside from hardware vendors, NCSS was one of very few organizations doing large-scale in-house operating system development.
 Moreover, the firm's small size, high-profile clients, and rapidly changing application needs meant that an individual developer or support person was likely to encounter many different challenging problems each month.
 The NCSS diaspora of the late 70s and early 80s helped seed many successful R&D groups and products with independent thinkers.
 Robert E. Weissman, who led NCSS when Dun & Bradstreet acquired it, later became chairman of Dun & Bradstreet and, after D&B spun IMS Health off, chairman of IMS Health.

 Hacking

 NCSS was the subject of a well-publicized computer hacking scandal.
-A lengthy New York Times article of 26 July 1981, by Vin McLellan, described how the NCSS master password list had been compromised – and how a thorough follow-up by the FBI became a learning experience for them.
-They learned all about how (and why) a young, bored technician might poke around a computer system, just to see what interesting things might be found.
+A New York Times article of 26 July 1981, by Vin McLellan, described how the NCSS master password list had been compromised – and how a thorough follow-up by the FBI became a learning experience for them.
+They learned all about how and why a young, bored technician might poke around a computer system, just to see what interesting things might be found.
 In this case, although the security breach was extensive, there was apparently no malicious intent or damage done.
 Instead, a Kilroy was here attitude got a careless hacker into a great deal of hot water.
-The lessons learned – by NCSS, by D&B (its new masters), by the compromised clients, by the FBI, by the interested newspaper reporters, and ultimately by the reading public – helped raise awareness about security issues, in an industry that had been blithely indifferent to such risks.
+The lessons learned – by NCSS, by D&B (its new masters), by the compromised clients, by the FBI, by the interested newspaper reporters, and ultimately by the reading public – helped raise awareness about security issues, in an industry that had been indifferent to such risks.